(photo cred: eric moniz)

-In the early 2000s, after a devastating breakup, I traveled to Japan, away from everything I knew, to teach English for a year.
+After a crushing breakup in the early 2000s, I traveled to Japan, away from everything I knew, to teach English for a year.
 The pain caused me to want, with the strongest desire I’d ever known, to find a reliable way out of suffering.
 I wanted an answer I could count on from within.
-It led me to search for answers from my own personal source of guidance, Inner Being, higher power, spiritual self - whatever you want to call that source energy that we are an extension of, and always connected to, that provides wisdom, navigation and inspiration.
-I wanted to find it, connect to it, know it, and understand it to ultimately feel in control of my happiness.
+It led me to search for answers from my own personal source of guidance, inner being, higher power, spiritual self - whatever you want to call that source energy that we are an extension of, and always connected to, that provides wisdom, navigation and inspiration.
+I wanted to find it, connect to it, know it, and understand it to feel in control of my happiness.
 I wanted sustainable inner support.
-In effect, I wanted to become a mechanic of self-awareness.
+And, ultimately, I wanted to learn the mechanics of transformation.

-Over a serendipitous, ineffable and dedicated journey since, I’ve come to know that true freedom comes not from depending upon conditions around me to change so that I can feel happy, but the opposite.
-I’ve learned (and am always still learning) to train myself to think and feel better first, manage my focus, energy and emotions into a good-feeling place, and know that this influences my world and brings the magic.
+Over a serendipitous and dedicated journey since, I’ve come to know that true freedom comes not from depending upon conditions around me to change so that I can feel happy, but the opposite - feeling satisfaction before the thing I think will make me satisfied comes into my life.
+I’ve learned (and am always still learning) to think and feel better first, manage my focus, energy and emotions into a good-feeling place, and know that this influences my world and brings the magic.
 I've learned it's thoughts first, then things.

 Over the past twenty years, I’ve grown through the unparalleled teachings of experience.
-I’ve learned specific practices and tools to buoy my journey, correct my course, create balance and bring myself into consistent concert with my own spirit.
+I’ve learned practices and tools to buoy my journey, correct my course, create balance and converge with my spirit.
 Essentially, I found a way to make my mind my friend.

 When I discovered that I didn't need anyone else to change in order to feel better, I found true freedom.
 (Always working on it!).
 You can't look at things that are horrible and feel good, but you can practice looking at things that feel good, and the horrible things show up less and less.
-It's about focusing your mind and aligning with your inner being, which affects what you perceive and how you experience the world.
-This is when you step into your powerful nature; into who you really are and who you want to be.
+And the solutions come through with more ease.
+It's about directing your focus and aligning with your guidance, which affects what you receive, perceive, and how you experience the world.
+This is when you close the gap between where you are and where you want to be, and step into your powerful nature, into who you really are and who you want to be.

 It didn’t happen overnight.
 It didn’t happen without a ton of work and dedication.
-And it didn't happen without learning how to relax and be kind to myself.
-When I really started to chill out was when I could consistently feel my connection to my guidance - which feels amazing and comes through sensations, thoughts, ideas, inclinations to act, to move and more.
+It didn't happen without learning how to relax and be kind to myself.
+It's a practice, an art, a skill set.
+When I really started to chill out, I began to connect to my guidance consistently.
+The conscious blending of physical and non-physical feels amazing and comes through sensations, thoughts, ideas, inclinations to act, to move and more.

-I certainly don't have it all figured out - it's ongoing, and there's always more to expand into.
-But I feel like on some macro level my purpose has been to go through this empowering emotional (and real-world) journey and come through it with something of value to contribute.
+I certainly don't have it all figured out.
+It's evolving process, and there's always more to expand into and refine.
+But, I feel like on some macro level, my purpose has been to go through this challenging, empowering, emotional and real-world journey, and come through it feeling happy with something of value to contribute.

-I hope these words have helped to remind you of the goodness of your soul, the power of your mind, the beauty of your world, and the love that's there for you in the silence; always there for you as the profound depth, and infinite breadth, of your unique, energetic expression.
+I hope these words have helped to remind you of the goodness of your soul, the power of your mind and the depth that's always there for you in the silence; the profound wisdom and expansive love streaming to you at all times.

 You have important and exceptional talent to share and deserve to live a fully expressed life while pursuing your creative path